For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-A historical building on the Oude Turfmarkt in Amsterdam houses the Institute for Advanced Study of the University of Amsterdam.
-During a sunny spring week, David Krakauer is a guest here, meeting up with his fellow complexity scientists.
-He sits in a brown armchair by the open window: calm, eloquent, and seemingly untroubled by a heavy jet lag.
+A historic building on the Oude Turfmarkt in Amsterdam houses the Institute for Advanced Study of the University of Amsterdam.
+This sunny spring week, David Krakauer is here as a guest among his fellow complexity scientists.
+He sits in a brown armchair by the open window: calm, articulate, and seemingly unhindered by severe jet lag.

-Krakauer is an evolutionary biologist and the president of the renowned Santa Fe Institute (SFI), which holds an almost mythical status among scientists as ‘a playground for geniuses’.
-As a professor of complex systems, he explores the ‘evolution of intelligence and stupidity on Earth’.
+Krakauer is an evolutionary biologist and president of the renowned Santa Fe Institute (SFI), which has an almost mythical status among scientists as 'a playground for geniuses'.
+As a professor of complex systems, he explores the 'evolution of intelligence and stupidity on earth'.

 The scientists at the Santa Fe Institute are not affiliated with traditional faculties, thus ensuring that good ideas are not overlooked.